sameermohanty02/Service_Now-Mass-closure-/README.md

 # Service_Now-Mass-closure

-Some reasons we may have seen our monitoring software has malfuctioned and as a result it has thrown out alerts in form of tickets in SNOW.
+For Some reasons we may have seen our monitoring software has malfuctioned and as a result it has thrown out alerts in form of tickets in SNOW.
 It may be hundreds if you are lucky or thousands of tickets if its a bad day.
 Now the question is does Service Now inherently has a feature to mass close the ticket?
 The answer is both yes and no. Mass closing of tickets in service now is generally limited or authorized to its admins and a generally a guy